- You are here:

 Advantages of self regulating trace heat tape include:

 - it can be cut to length in the field,

-- it is more energy efficient as it is able to reduce its output at higher temperatures
+- it is more energy efficient than the other types as it is able to reduce its output at higher temperatures,

 - it cannot over heat itself so will not burn out if inadvertently crossed over itself during installation.
 This makes it an attractive choice for use in potentailly hazardous areas.

 Self regulating tape does have some disadvantages, including: